-Slide Hampton's distinguished career spans decades in the evolution of jazz.
-At the age of 12 he was already touring the Midwest with the Indianapolisbased Hampton Band, led by his father and comprising other members of his musical family.
+Slide Hampton's distinguished career in jazz spanned nearly eight decades.
+At the age of 12 he was already touring the Midwest with the Indianapolis-based Hampton Band, led by his father and comprising other members of his musical family.
 During these tours, Hampton encountered jazz musicians such as J.J.
 Johnson and Wes Montgomery, who became early influences.
 By 1952, at the age of 20, he was performing at Carnegie Hall with the Lionel Hampton Band.
-He then joined Maynard Ferguson's band, playing trombone and providing exciting charts on such popular tunes as "The Fugue," "Three Little Foxes," and "Slide's Derangement."
+He then joined Maynard Ferguson's band, playing trombone and providing new compositions to the band's repertoire, such as "The Fugue," "Three Little Foxes," and "Slide's Derangement."

 As his reputation grew, he soon began working with bands led by Art Blakey, Dizzy Gillespie, Barry Harris, Thad Jones, Mel Lewis, and Max Roach, again contributing both original compositions and arrangements.
 In 1962, he formed the Slide Hampton Octet, which included stellar horn players Booker Little, Freddie Hubbard, and George Coleman.
 The band toured the U.S. and Europe and recorded on several labels.